In-plane switching

-In-plane switching (IPS) is a screen technology for liquid-crystal displays (LCDs).
-In IPS, a layer of liquid crystals is sandwiched between two glass surfaces.
-The liquid crystal molecules are aligned parallel to those surfaces in predetermined directions (in-plane).
-The molecules are reoriented by an applied electric field, while remaining essentially parallel to the surfaces to produce an image.
-It was designed to solve the strong viewing angle dependence and low-quality color reproduction of the twisted nematic field effect (TN) matrix LCDs prevalent in the late 1980s.
+In-plane switching (IPS) is a screen technology used for liquid-crystal displays (LCDs).
+In IPS, liquid crystal molecules are sandwiched between, and aligned parallel to, two panels (planes) of glass substrate.
+The molecules are reoriented by applying electric field, while remaining essentially parallel to the surfaces to produce an image.
+It was designed to remedy issues of poor viewing angle and color reproduction of the twisted nematic field effect (TN) matrix LCDs prevalent in the late 1980s.

 History

-The True depth method was the only viable technology for active matrix TFT LCDs in the late 1980s and early 1990s.
-Early panels showed grayscale inversion from up to down, and had a high response time (for this kind of transition, 1 ms is visually better than 5 ms).
-In the mid-1990s new technologies were developed—typically IPS and vertical alignment (VA)—that could resolve these weaknesses and were applied to large computer monitor panels.
+Computer monitors started utilizing active matrix TFT LCD panels in the 1980s and early 1990s, as an alternative technology to the cathode ray tube.
+These early LCD displays suffered from inverted grayscale, loss of contrast and color reproduction accuracy when viewed from extreme angles, and had significant display motion blur due to poor response time.
+IPS and vertical alignment (VA) are designed to alleviate these issues.

-One approach patented in 1974 was to use inter-digitated electrodes on one glass substrate only to produce an electric field essentially parallel to the glass substrates.
-However, the inventor was not yet able to implement such IPS-LCDs superior to TN displays.
+An early experimental IPS-LCD is described in a 1974 patent.
+It used inter-digitated electrodes on only one glass substrate, to produce electric field essentially parallel to the glass substrates.
+However, the inventor was not able to implement IPS-LCDs with superior quality to contemporary TN displays.

 After thorough analysis, details of advantageous molecular arrangements were filed in Germany by Guenter Baur et al. and patented in various countries including the US on 9 January 1990.
 The Fraunhofer Society in Freiburg, where the inventors worked, assigned these patents to Merck KGaA, Darmstadt, Germany.

-Shortly thereafter, Hitachi of Japan filed patents to improve this technology.
-A leader in this field was Katsumi Kondo, who worked at the Hitachi Research Center.
+Shortly thereafter, Hitachi of Japan filed patents on improvements to the technology.
 In 1992, engineers at Hitachi worked out various practical details of the IPS technology to interconnect the thin-film transistor array as a matrix and to avoid undesirable stray fields in between pixels.
 Hitachi also improved the viewing angle dependence further by optimizing the shape of the electrodes (Super IPS).
 NEC and Hitachi became early manufacturers of active-matrix addressed LCDs based on the IPS technology.
 This is a milestone for implementing large-screen LCDs having acceptable visual performance for flat-panel computer monitors and television screens.
 In 1996, Samsung developed the optical patterning technique that enables multi-domain LCD.
 Multi-domain and in-plane switching subsequently remain the dominant LCD designs through 2006.

 Later, LG Display and other South Korean, Japanese, and Taiwanese LCD manufacturers adopted IPS technology.

 IPS technology is widely used in panels for TVs, tablet computers, and smartphones.
 In particular, most IBM products marketed as Flexview from 2004 to 2008 have IPS LCDs with CCFL backlighting, and all Apple Inc. products marketed with the label Retina Display feature IPS LCDs with LED backlighting since 2010.